TYPE DESIGN INFORMATION PAGE last updated on Sun Dec 8 00:00:50 EST 2013

 FontStructor who made Duro (2011) and Guggenheim (2011), two squarish ultra-black faces inspired y the Guggenheim Museum in Bilbao.
 Other Fonstructions include Gugg Straight (2011), Drype (2010), Don't Hurt Me (2008, pixel face), Big Blocks (2008) and Blockface (2008).
 Aka Piyo Duck.

 Vincent Connare (b.
-1960, Boston) is an ex-painter turned type designer, who holds an MA in typeface design from the University of Reading. in the late eighties/early nineties Connare worked in the Ikarus, Intellifont and TrueType teams for Agfa/Compugraphic, and was one of the first type designers to learn TrueType hinting.
-Then he joined Microsoft, where hw designed or had a big hand in Trebuchet (1996) and Comic Sans (1995).
-At Connare.com (Seattle), he designed the transitional book text face Magpie in 2000.
-He designed WildStyle for the Agfa Creative Alliance.
-He created Fabula (a font for children's texts in Basque, Catalan, Dutch, English, French, Frisian, Irish, Spanish and Welsh), Amaze (for mazes), and Vixar ASCII (1995, for Microsoft).
-And he is an expert TrueType font hinter!
+1960, Boston) is an ex-painter turned type designer, who holds an MA in typeface design from the University of Reading in 1999.
+In the late eighties/early nineties Connare worked in the Ikarus, Intellifont and TrueType teams for Agfa/Compugraphic, and was one of the first type designers to learn TrueType hinting.
+Then he joined Microsoft, where he designed or had a big hand in Trebuchet (1996) and Comic Sans (1995).

 Vincent Connare joined Dalton Maag in the spring of 2001 as production manager.
-At Dalton mag he was part of the team that developed Ubuntu and Nokia Pure.
+At Dalton Maag he was part of the team that developed Ubuntu and Nokia Pure.
 Can Comic Sans look good in design?
 Check Markku Ylisirniö's Comic Sans poster.
 At Ampersand in 2011, he concluded "I just wanted to let it go; it just looks ridiculous" explaining why he was not involved with Ascender's Comic Sans Pro.
-[Google] [More] ⦿

 Professor of typography at the Faculdad de Bellas Artes (FBA) of the Universidad del Pais Vasco (UPV) in Bilboa.
 Eduardo Herrera and Leire Fernández (a colleague at FBA UPV) developed a Bastarda based on work of Juan de Yciar.
 They wrote about it in Recuperación y digitalización de la letra bastarda de Juan de Yciar (GFM Grafema, No. 1, April 2009).
 [Google] [More] ⦿